ndronos/c-nomorph/Adamson-2011/README.md

 ```
 Meanwhile in smartphones, the C languages are the only real option for Apple's market-leading
 iOS devices.
+And while Android uses the not-really-Java-nudge-wink "Dalvik" VM,
+it offers the Java Native Interface as an escape slid to C for performance-hungry applications
+like games.

 (Adamson, 2011)
 ```